 Usually, the country of citizenship of your spouse or sponsor is not as relevant as the country in which you wish to settle.
 For Croatian citizens however (and thus for non-EU family members of Croatian citizens), some countries (for example Germany) have opted to use a phasing-in which limits access to the labour market before July 2015.
 There are however no limits on moving as a student or on setting up a business or being self-employed, so that these limits can be easily circumvented.

 Because this is a very complicated area of the law, I ask you to restrict your questions in the comment section to general questions which might be of interest to others.
 I won’t be able to solve specific, complicated cases without looking at the details and not without charging.
 Please feel free to contact me and be as precise as possible in the description of your case.
 I charge 400 EUR for a detailed consultation.
-And remember (I have to mention this explicitly because it happens almost every day), I cannot answer questions if you write me, saying “I am an EU citizen and my wife is a non-EU citizen”.
+And remember (I have to mention this explicitly because it happens all the time), I cannot answer questions if you write me, saying “I am an EU citizen and my wife is a non-EU citizen”.
 I need to know exactly all types of citizenship involved.